 Any resident of the Whiffletree V-VII neighborhood can become a paid member of the Homeowners Association.
 It doesn’t matter if you are renting or if you own your home.
-Homeowner Association membership dues are $120 per year per household and the benefits of membership are numerous.
+The majority of the dues collected support the landscaping and maintenance of the 4 entrances to the neighborhood.
+Whiffletree has long been recognized as a beautiful and attractive neighborhood in which to live.
+Your dues are a major factor is our neighborhood having such an exceptional reputation.
+Homeowner Association membership dues are $120 per year per household if paid by check and $124 if paid with a credit card, and the benefits of membership are numerous.
 For example …

 Your HOA publishes a neighborhood directory each year during the fall.
 It is distributed to all paid members at no extra charge.
 The information for the directory comes from the membership form which we ask all of our paid members to complete at the time they pay annual dues.
 The information can be provided by filling out the membership form provided with your dues invoice, or online on this web-site.

 The membership form is the primary source for resident information in the directory.
 The membership form is available on this website (click on the MEMBERSHIP FORM in the navigation bar).
 Two options are available for submitting membership information.

 - OPTION 1 (ONLINE form – preferred option): go to the MEMBERSHIP FORM page of this website, fill in the online form and click on the SUBMIT button when completed.